Skip to content

 How old is the estate?

 The oldest parts of the manor date to the 1790s.
 The forest is considerably older.
-As for Thornwood itself — the thing that holds the stone and soil together — age is a more complicated question.
-It has been here long enough to remember things it was never told.
+As for Thornwood itself — if by "estate" you mean the entity that is Thornwood — age is a more complicated question.
+But I can tell you that Thornwood has been here long enough to remember things it was never told.

 Who owns Thornwood?